Difficult seal applications come from all industries and sectors of the economy.

 While far-reaching operating conditions certainly consume their fair share of engineering hours, often one constraint also probes the boundaries of sealing technology and design ingenuity: limited hardware space.

-A manufacturer was using a pneumatically actuated cylinder to dispense a chemical in a production process.
+Our partners at Eclipse were approached by a customer using a pneumatically actuated cylinder to dispense a chemical in a production process.
 The piston was drawn back in the cylinder thus filling it with the chemical product.
 The piston was then pushed forward to dispense the chemical out of a nozzle.